 Yeah ‘interregnum’ is an SAT prep kinda word, but for some forgotten reason it came up the other day, and hung around in the back of my mind.
 I’ve always thought of it as defining the ‘unruly’ period between two monarchs, and it occurred two me that perhaps that’s what I could call the last six months: my own personal interregnum.
 By that I mean, that period between my previous life, which was ruled on a daily basis by school/work, and my future life, which will be ‘ruled’ by….still unclear.
 While I’m not certain, I think I’m beginning to sort out what will order my daily routine.
 Don’t get me wrong, my first six months of retirement have been both productive and enjoyable.
 I’ve gotten ahead on some projects here in the country, though by no means am I caught up.
 And I’ve also had some time to think about me, and what brings me satisfaction.
 On that list of satisfiers, (along with a stiff bourbon at sunset), is a task to be done, preferably in my own manner and at my own pace, with skills that I at least sort of possess.
 I mean, while I’ve thoroughly appreciated having more time to fish, and continue to look forward to my weekly sessions gardening with the kids doing community service in Siler City, I realize that I emotionally need a to-do list damn near everyday or I start twitching.
 So, in gradually ending this first phase of retirement, I’ve decided to tackle a big project, which will likely ‘rule’ my life for the next few years.
 It’s one that my wife and I have talked about for years, but I’ve been seriously dragging my feet, reluctant to spend our savings to pay for someone else’s labor (and giving that someone else control to boot).
 So starting in early spring, I plan to embark on stage one of a three-stage home renovation/addition project.
-It will mean sore muscles, and acquiring or dusting off construction skills largely dormant since we built our own house in 1986-88, while I was teaching high school.
+It will mean sore muscles, buying a bunch of new tools (thank god for sites like Home Tool Helper) and acquiring or dusting off construction skills largely dormant since we built our own house in 1986-88, while I was teaching high school.
 I’m hoping to farm out as little as possible, but point-and-pay is always an option, since I’m definitely not as young as I used to be.

 This week, my opening moves have been spent in front of the computer, learning the CAD program I used to generate the 2D and 3D images below.